radishland/radish/README.md

 ## Overview

 The design of Radish is heavily inspired by algebraic effects[^alg-effects].
-You've probably heard of effects before, but the word is overloaded with different meanings so let's clarify a bit first
+You've probably heard of "effects" before, but the word is overloaded with different meanings so let's clarify its meaning

 ### Effects as in algebraic effects